fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/04_references.md

 Advantages of passing pointers:

 - You can work on the original variable and the result will stay.
 - Pointers have fixed length for the given system.
-Copying large structures can be expensive
+Copying large structures can be expensive but copying an address is very trivial

 Disadvantages of passing pointers as arguments: